Alecg956/wardrobe/README.md

 1. Download, update, and install xCode if you don't already have it installed (https://developer.apple.com/xcode/)
 2. Open the wardrobe.xcodeproj file in the wardrobe folder
-3.  (optional) Connect an iOS device using a lightning connector if you are not planning on using the simulator
+3.  (optional) Connect an iOS device using a lightning connector if you are not planning on using the simulator 3.1 If iOS device is connected, select the device from the simulator drop-down options next to the "Wardrobe" scheme selection
+    (found in the gray rectangle to the right of the "stop" button)
 4. Press the "play" button at the top left corner of the interface
 5. Watch you simulator/device start and load the application
 6. Done!